helloidiot/Simulacra/README.md

 # Simulacra

-MA Computational Art final project.
+MA Computational Art final project 2018.

 ## Getting Started

+### simulacraMaster

-For ‘simulacraMaster’, simply place the folder in your Processing working folder and build.
+A Processing sketch to playfully create looping 3D animations with simplex noise.
+Simply place the folder in your Processing working folder and build.

+### simulacraViewer

-For ‘simulacraViewer’, copy the contents of ofApp.h, ofApp.cpp and Main.h into a new project.
+An openFrameworks app for autonomously presenting the rendered works in an exhibition environment via Raspberry Pi.
+To run, make sure the openFrameworks examples compile correctly on the Pi, then simply copy the contents of ofApp.h, ofApp.cpp and Main.h into a new project.

 ## Dependencies